automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Brontomerus.md

 # Brontomerus
-## Description: Its name is Greek for "thunder thighs".
+## Its name is Greek for "thunder thighs".